Travel Tales from Argentina and South America

 But we weren’t alone in this sustainable travel adventure.
 We have partnered with ReforestArg, a local NGO devoted to restoring the damaged forest in Patagonia.

 Our first trip to Cholila was amazing!
 We were excited to engage in such an important project.
-So we returned in September 2022 and help to plant more trees.
+So we returned in September 2022 and March 2024 and helped to plant more trees.

 To grow sustainable travel and responsible practices towards the environment, volunteers partake in workshops, films, and talks to share experiences and brainstorm about the future.